SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *RaceEngineer[]*
 Returns the instance of *RaceEngineerPlugin* (see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) of this plugin or the source code [Race Engineer Plugin.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Race%20Engineer%20Plugin.ahk) for more information), as long, as the simulation is running.

+#### *RaceStrategist[]*
+Returns the instance of *RaceStrategistPlugin* (see the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) of this plugin or the source code [Race Strategist Plugin.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Race%20Strategist%20Plugin.ahk) for more information), as long, as the simulation is running.

 ### Public Methods

 #### *createRaceEngineerAction(controller :: SimulatorController, action :: String, actionFunction :: String)*